QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/gnss.md

 Between fixes, this function can be used to change the sensitivity mode.

 > [!TIP]
 > It is recommended to run this function at least once before GNSS is used.
+> In our findings, calling config again after a valid fix has been acquired
+> reduces the time it would take for consecutive fixin within a range of 100km.

 #### Params